 HTMLy is an open source blogging platform that focuses on simplicity and speed.
 It’s a great option to consider if you are looking to start a blog or simple CMS and is easy to install and set up.
 Unfortunately, I wasn’t able to find a screenshot of the admin interface so I’m sharing a screenshot of a theme instead.

-There you have it.
-With the list above, you should easily be able to find a flat file CMS for your website or at the very least, try out a few and see what you think.
 Are you aware of any that I am missing in this list?
 If they are actively maintained (meaning updates within the last year), please feel free to point them out in the comments below.